dcoai/xml_stream_tools/README.md

 ## My Use Case

-I am requesting data form a service which return XML.
+I am requesting data from a service which return XML.
 I use this to parse the returned data and generate a stream of elements.
 The elements are filtered, then transformed into elixir maps/lists, and ultimatly displayed as formatted JSON.